-Glaciological investigations were carried out by Belgian (1958-1967) and Japanese (1987-1991) field parties both on the ice shelf as in the mountains.
-They allowed among other things to estimate the total mass flux of ice through the mountain range (Van Autenboer and Decleir, 1974, 1978) and to map the subglacial topography of the central Sør Rondane (Pattyn and Decleir, 1995) but many parameters for a physical understanding of the glacier behaviour in the mountain range - as well as with respect to the adjacent ice shelf - are still unknown.
-This is even more so for the large and fast flowing ice streams contouring the damming mountain range, making the 20-30 degrees east sector one of the least known areas of the Antarctic ice sheet.
+Glaciological investigations were carried out by Belgian (1958-1967) and Japanese (1987-1991) field parties both on the ice shelf and in the mountains.
+They estimated, among other things, the total mass flux of ice through the mountain range (Van Autenboer and Decleir, 1974, 1978) and mapped the subglacial topography of the central Sør Rondane (Pattyn and Decleir, 1995).
+However, many parameters relating to the physical behaviour of glaciers in the mountain range and with respect to the adjacent ice shelf are still unknown.
+Even less is known about the large and fast flowing ice streams contouring the damming mountain range.
+This makes the 20-30 degrees east sector one of the least known areas of the Antarctic ice sheet.